 In Qualtrics, a Side by Side question might look like this:

-- Qualtrics data with side by side questions imported into Q
+- Qualtrics data with side-by-side questions imported into Q

 The variables will appear in the Variables and Questions tab with the variables for the first question above the variables for the second question.
 These sets of variables should be combined as a pair of questions.
-In the above example, the question types for the two questions are Pick One - Multi and one Pick Any - Grid, but other combinations are also possible.
+In the above example, the question types for the two questions are Pick One - Multi and Pick Any - Grid, but other combinations are also possible.
 For each set of variables:

 - Go to the Variables and Questions tab, and highlight all the variables for the question.

 - Right-click and select Set Question and then set the Question Type to Pick One - Multi (if the Qualtrics question permitted a single response per row) or Pick Any - Grid (if the Qualtrics question permitted multiple responses per row).